bondagit/aes67-linux-daemon/README.md

 # Introduction

-The daemon is a Linux process that uses the [Merging Technologies ALSA RAVENNA/AES67 Driver](https://bitbucket.org/MergingTechnologies/ravenna-alsa-lkm/src/master) to handles PTP synchronization and RTP streams and exposes a REST interface for configuration and status monitoring.
+The daemon is a Linux process that uses the [Merging Technologies ALSA RAVENNA/AES67 Driver](https://bitbucket.org/MergingTechnologies/ravenna-alsa-lkm/src/master) to handle PTP synchronization and RTP streams and exposes a REST interface for configuration and status monitoring.

 The **ALSA AES67 Driver** implements a virtual ALSA audio device that can be configured using _Sources_ and _Sinks_ and it's clocked using the PTP clock.
 A _Source_ reads audio samples from the ALSA playback device and sends RTP packets to a configured multicast address.